 Ben Tre In the main season, but coconuts from the West are exported "drop by drop", traders only buy 1,500-2,900 VND per fruit.

-Mr. Phan Van Dinh, 68 years old (Binh Thanh, Giong Trom) has a 2,000 m2 coconut garden that is over 10 years old.
-After the traders came to pick the coconuts, Mr. Dinh pointed to a pile of more than 300 coconuts gathered along the road waiting to be transported, and shook his head.
+Mr. Phan Van Dinh, 68 years old (Binh Thanh, Giong Trom) has a 2,000 m2 coconut garden that is more than 10 years old.
+After the traders came to pick the coconuts, Mr. Dinh pointed to a pile of more than 300 coconuts gathered along the road waiting to be transported and shook his head.

 "Sell once a month for only about 1 million, just enough to cover fertilizer and pesticides but no profit," said the old farmer.

-Mr. Phan Van Dinh with the coconuts he just harvested, but according to him, the income is only enough to cover fertilizer and pesticide costs.
+Mr. Phan Van Dinh with the coconuts he just harvested, which he said the income from was only enough to cover fertilizer and pesticide costs.
 Photo: Hoang Nam

 Mr. Dinh's family grows strawberry coconuts, specializing in harvesting dry fruits for oil.
 During the "golden age", dry coconuts cost about 10,000 VND per fruit, and he and many other gardeners made a good living.
-However, since the Covid-19 pandemic, the price of dry coconuts has continuously plummeted, sometimes only more than 1,000 VND per fruit, so he changed his "tactic" to not let the fruit dry, and switched to picking fresh coconuts to sell.
+However, since the Covid-19 pandemic, the price of dry coconuts has continuously plummeted, sometimes only more than 1,000 VND per fruit.
+He changed his "tactics" by not letting the fruit dry, and switched to picking fresh coconuts to sell.

 Every year, during the rainy season, coconuts produce a lot of fruit, so the price is somewhat lower than at other times.
 In previous years, the lowest price for fresh coconuts this season was 60,000-70,000 VND for a dozen of 12 coconuts.
-But in recent months, Mr. Dinh said, traders have only bought fresh coconuts for 30,000-35,000 VND for a dozen, and small coconuts of 2 or 3 fruits cost the same as one.
+But in recent months, Mr. Dinh said, traders only buy fresh coconuts for 30,000-35,000 VND per dozen, and small coconuts of 2 or 3 fruits cost the same as one.

 About 2 km away, the 6,000 m2 coconut garden of Mr. Le Van Trong, 53 years old, has finished harvesting.
-However, instead of traders coming to pick up the coconuts, more than 2,000 coconuts have been lying along the road for 2 weeks now.
+However, instead of traders coming to take them away, more than 2,000 coconuts have been lying along the road for 2 weeks now.
 Next to it, about 500 coconuts harvested in the previous batch have also turned gray-black, some have sprouted green shoots.

-In recent months, with the red coconut variety, traders have only bought fresh coconuts for about 1,500 VND per fruit.
-Low prices are not profitable, so Mr. Trong tried to hang the coconuts on the tree waiting for the price to increase, but it was not good.
-The coconuts in the garden were then too old to sell fresh, so he had to pick them and gather them along the road to wait for dry coconuts to be sold as seeds.
+In recent months, with the red coconut variety, traders only buy fresh coconuts for about 1,500 VND per fruit.
+Low prices do not bring profit, Mr. Trong tries to keep the coconuts on the tree waiting for the price to increase but it is not promising, the coconuts in the garden are too old to sell fresh, so he has to pick them and gather them along the road to wait for dry coconuts to be sold for seeds.

-More than 2,000 of Mr. Trong's overripe gifts had to be picked and taken to the garden to wait for the dry coconuts to be sold as seeds.
+More than 2,000 of Mr. Trong's overripe gifts had to be picked and taken to the garden to wait for dry coconuts to be sold for seeds.
 Photo: Hoang Nam

 Mr. Bui Duong Thuat, Director of Mekong Fruit Import-Export Company (Chau Thanh, Ben Tre), said that the company still buys green coconuts and red coconuts, with a slightly higher proportion of green coconuts.
-However, regardless of the variety, he said they must meet the standard of weighing 1.4 kg to 1.8 kg per fruit.
-The company will purchase qualified coconuts at a price of VND70,000 per dozen, twice the market price.
+However, regardless of the variety, he said they must meet the standard of each fruit weighing 1.4 kg to 1.8 kg.
+The company will purchase qualified coconuts at a price of 70,000 VND per dozen, twice the market price.

 Mr. Huynh Quang Duc, Deputy Director of the Department of Agriculture and Rural Development of Ben Tre, said that it is the rainy season, coconuts are being harvested with large output so prices have somewhat decreased according to market rules.